Browsing Category

 What to do- I booked my motor bike tour through vin bike tours and really enjoyed it.
 They have a range of options, and can also take you further afield to see the tunnels.
 The tour ticks off most of the main sights and gives you an insight into the history of the place, as well as a bucket list experience of riding through Vietnam on a motor bike!

-When to visit- I visited in rainy season but there wasn’t much rain, couple of showers one evening, but for perfectly dry weather wait for November.
+When to visit- I visited in rainy season but there wasn’t much rain; just a couple of showers one evening, but for perfectly dry weather wait for November.

 Although I enjoyed this trip, I don’t have any plans to visit Northern Vietnam.
 I feel like I got a taste for the place, anyway 🙂